 When I was ten my dad gave me a guitar and told me to learn a couple of songs.
 We started playing music as a family band at and amusement park in the Ozarks called Dogpatch USA when I was about 12.

 Six shows a day, every hour on the half hour.
 Because we lived so far out and it took an hour and a half to ride the bus to school in the morning, my parents decided to homeschool us during that time.
 The money we made from playing music went to pay for our school books.

 Having that experience gave me a true appreciation for how much I have to be grateful for and how fortunate I am to be able to eat some of the cleanest, best food on the planet, and how grateful I am to have time to run, bike, work in my yard, or do yoga to keep my body healthy, and how grateful I am to be able to choose things in my life that contribute to my mental health.

-I have done time in the Air Force (straight out of high school), 12 years as a stay at home mom to four sons while pursuing an English degree and homeschooling my kiddos, an entrepreneur (10 years with a downtown day spa business), 24 years as a massage therapist, and now I am a single mom after 27 years of marriage, I’m a registered nurse, I teach continuing education to massage therapists, and I talk to people about raw food, getting more balance in our lives whether it be with food, exercise, or meditation.
+I have done time in the Air Force (straight out of high school), 12 years as a stay at home mom to four sons while pursuing an English degree and homeschooling my kiddos, an entrepreneur (10 years with a downtown day spa business), 24 years as a massage therapist, and now I am a single mom after 27 years of marriage.
+I’m a registered nurse, I teach continuing education to massage therapists, and I talk to people about raw food, emphasizing balance in our lives through food, exercise, and meditation.
 It’s a process.
 I’m not always where I want to be with my food or my work/life balance (is that an actual thing?).
 But I know that my life is better when I pursue these things.